solo-io/autopilot/README.md

-# AutoPilot - The Service Mesh Automator
+# Autopilot - The Service Mesh Automator

 ![](docs/img/logo.png)

-**AutoPilot** is an SDK and toolkit for developing and deploying [service mesh operators]().
+**Autopilot** is an SDK and toolkit for developing and deploying [service mesh operators]().

-**AutoPilot** generates scaffolding, builds, and deploys Operators which run against a local or remote Kubernetes cluster installed with a Service Mesh.
+**Autopilot** generates scaffolding, builds, and deploys Operators which run against a local or remote Kubernetes cluster installed with a Service Mesh.

-**AutoPilot** generated code and libraries provide an easy way to automate configuration and monitoring of a service mesh (and other Kubernetes/infra resources) via the [Kubernetes Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) pattern.
+**Autopilot** generated code and libraries provide an easy way to automate configuration and monitoring of a service mesh (and other Kubernetes/infra resources) via the [Kubernetes Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) pattern.

 # How does it work?

-Developers define an `autopilot.yaml` and `autopilot-operator.yaml` which specify the skeleton and configuration of an *AutoPilot Operator*.
+Developers define an `autopilot.yaml` and `autopilot-operator.yaml` which specify the skeleton and configuration of an *Autopilot Operator*.

-AutoPilot makes use of these files to (re-)generate the project skeleton, build, deploy, and manage the lifecycle of the operator via the `ap` CLI.
+Autopilot makes use of these files to (re-)generate the project skeleton, build, deploy, and manage the lifecycle of the operator via the `ap` CLI.

 Users place their API in a generated `spec.go` file, and business logic in generated `worker.go` files.
 Once these files have been modified, they will not be overwritten by `ap generate`.